No. 15 Kentucky tops Georgia 89-79 for season sweep

 Georgia didn’t fade and trailed 55-52 when Kentucky answered with the pivotal run featuring six points from Keion Brooks Jr., pushing the lead to 69-56.
 Hagans closed the game with four free throws as the Wildcats earned their 14th consecutive series win.

+“It was player driven,” the coach said, adding that he had to jump in in the final minutes.
+“I asked them how they liked the player driven (responsibility) and they all said ‘yeah, yeah.’

+“I would like to go full game without getting actively involved.
+This team became empowered during the last game.
+Now they feel it is about each other.”

 Hagans, a Cartersville, Georgia, native, finished 8 of 17 from the field after making just 14 of 43 the previous four games.
 He also had nine assists, five rebounds and four steals in 35 minutes.

-Richards was 7 of 12 for his second-highest output, Immanuel Quickley had 12 points and EJ Montgomery 10 for the Wildcats, who shot 54% in the second half and 53% overall.
+In three games against the Bulldogs, Hagans is averaging 19.7 points and six assists.

 Rayshaun Hammonds and Anthony Edwards each scored 16 points, while Tye Fagan added 14 and Toumani Camara 10 for Georgia, (11-7, 1-4) which lost for the fourth time in five games.
 The Bulldogs shot 56% in the second half, but finished 44% from the field.